Youth urged to learn modern entrepreneurship techniques

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Islamabad: Dr. S. M Junaid Zaidi Executive Director Executive, Commission on Science and Technology for Sustainable Development in the South (COMSATS), has emphasised over equipping youth with modern techniques of entrepreneurship so that may be helpful in creating job opportunities for other young people.
+Islamabad: Dr. S. M Junaid Zaidi, Executive Director, Commission on Science and Technology for Sustainable Development in the South (COMSATS), has emphasised over equipping youth with modern techniques of entrepreneurship so that may be helpful in creating job opportunities for other young people.

 He was interacting with the members of organising committee, ambassadors and bloggers of International Students Convention and Expo 2018 at COMSATS headquarters Islamabad.
 Dr. Afzal Rao, former vice chancellor of the Islamia University Bahawalpur was also present on the occasion.
 He said that he was pleased to learn that first ever International Student Convention is being organized in Pakistan.